microsoft/datashaper/javascript/react/docs/react.api.md

 // Warning: (ae-missing-release-tag) "useColumnNamesList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function useColumnNamesList(table: ColumnTable, columns?: IColumn[], all?: boolean, visibleColumns?: string[]): string[];
+export function useColumnNamesList(table: ColumnTable, columns?: IColumn[]): string[];

 // Warning: (ae-missing-release-tag) "useColumns" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function useColumns(table: ColumnTable, computedMetadata?: TableMetadata, columns?: IColumn[], visibleColumns?: string[], handleColumnHeaderClick?: ColumnClickFunction, options?: ColumnOptions): IColumn[];
+export function useColumns(table: ColumnTable, computedMetadata?: TableMetadata, columns?: IColumn[], handleColumnHeaderClick?: ColumnClickFunction, options?: ColumnOptions): IColumn[];

 // Warning: (ae-missing-release-tag) "useColumnStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //